saritavr24/saritavr24/README.md

 **About Me:**

 - 🌱 I’m currently learning Data Engineering.
-- 👯 I’m looking to collaborate on anything!
+- 👯 I’m looking to collaborate!
 - 💬 Ask me about anything, I am happy to help.
 - ⚡ Fun-Fact: I was a civil engineering before becoming a Data Scientist.
 - 👨‍💻 How to reach me: __saritavallejor@gmail.com__